frap129/layman/README.md

 Bindings:
 ```
-bindym <your bind here> nop swlm layout MasterStack # set focused workspace's layout manager to MasterStack
+bindym <your bind here> nop layman layout MasterStack # set focused workspace's layout manager to MasterStack
-bindym <your bind here> nop swlm swap master # swap focused window with master
+bindym <your bind here> nop layman swap master # swap focused window with master
-bindym <your bind here> nop swlm rotate cw # rotate layout cw 1 window
+bindym <your bind here> nop layman rotate cw # rotate layout cw 1 window
-bindym <your bind here> nop swlm rotate ccw # rotate layout ccw 1 window
+bindym <your bind here> nop layman rotate ccw # rotate layout ccw 1 window
-bindym <your bind here> nop swlm move up # move focused winodw up 1 position in the stack
+bindym <your bind here> nop layman move up # move focused winodw up 1 position in the stack
-bindym <your bind here> nop swlm move down # move focused window down one position in the stack
+bindym <your bind here> nop layman move down # move focused window down one position in the stack
-bindym <your bind here> nop swlm stack toggle # toggles stack layout through splitv, tabbed, and stacking
+bindym <your bind here> nop layman stack toggle # toggles stack layout through splitv, tabbed, and stacking
 ```

 ### User Created Layouts

-You can create layouts that get picked up and managed by swlm without modifying swlm itself.
-Any python file placed in the same directory as the config file will be automatically imported by swlm at startup, and any time the configuration is reloaded.
+You can create layouts that get picked up and managed by layman without modifying layman itself.
+Any python file placed in the same directory as the config file will be automatically imported by layman at startup, and any time the configuration is reloaded.
 To get started writing your own layouts, take a look at `src/mangers/WorkspaceLayoutManger.py` in this repo.
 This is the base class from which your layout must inherit, and provides a number of hooks and functions for handling window events. `src/managers/AutotilingLayoutManager.py` is a simple example of how to implement a WLM.